 Strongly held views

-In lieu of a more formal CV, an evolving list of strongly held views.
-I see it as a more accurate reflection of my career than a sequence of jobs and trainings.
-To me, moving forward at work means refining and sharpening my views on the topics I care about — and finding challenges where I can put them into action.
+Since this isn’t LinkedIn, I prefer to show you an evolving list of strongly held views.
+I see this as a more accurate reflection of my career than a sequence of jobs and trainings.
+To me, moving forward means refining my views on the topics I care about — and finding challenges where I can put them into action.

 - A strategy isn’t complete until you’ve decided on what not to do.